 Brooklyn Treatment Court

-The Brooklyn Treatment Court links nonviolent, substance-abusing defendants to drug treatment as an alternative to incarceration.
+The Brooklyn Treatment Court links defendants with substance use disorders to treatment as an alternative to incarceration.

 Brooklyn Young Adult Court

 The Brooklyn Young Adult Court seeks to provide meaningful alternatives to conventional prosecution for young people, ages 18 to 24, charged with misdemeanors.

 MacArthur Foundation’s Safety and Justice Challenge

 The MacArthur Foundation’s Safety and Justice Challenge seeks to reduce over-incarceration by changing the way America thinks about and uses jails.